ShHsLin/qTEBD/README.md

 ## TODO
+* plot num para v.s. accuracy
+* Scaling with Niter
+* The effect in the pattern of the layer of gates

+#### Note
-* Iterative optimization for each layer.
+* Does not seem to work : Iterative optimization for each layer.
 Optimize first layer and fix first layer.
 Then add second layer and optimize second layer and so on.
-* Scaling with Niter
-* The effect in the pattern of the layer of gates